Sarnia Sting: History

 The franchise was granted in 1969 as one of the inaugural teams of the Quebec Major Junior Hockey League.
 At the time, the team was located in Cornwall, Ontario and known as the Cornwall Royals.
 During the team's tenure in the QMJHL the Royals won the Memorial Cup in 1972, 1980, and in 1981.

 For the 1981–82 season, the team transferred to the Ontario Hockey League.
 In 1992, the franchise moved again to Newmarket, Ontario to play as the Newmarket Royals.

 In 1994, the team was bought by the Ciccarelli brothers and moved to Sarnia, Ontario.
 Robert Ciccarelli, voted OHL Executive of the Year in 1999–2000, was the team's president and governor until January 2015, when the team was sold to its current owners, former NHL defenseman Derian Hatcher and former NHL forward David Legwand.

 In 2018, Dan Carcillo made accusations of hazing during the 2002–03 OHL season.
 League commissioner David Branch responded with sanctions against the Sting.
 The club implemented changes in its routines to avoid further incidents.

 In the 2021 OHL Draft, the Sting became the first OHL team to draft a female player, selecting goalie Taya Currie 267th overall.

 Championships

-The Sarnia Sting are in quest of their first J. Ross Robertson Cup and first Memorial Cup.
-The 1996–97 season was the closest the team came to the OHL Championship, but lost in the quarter-finals to Kitchener Rangers 4 games to 3.
-The lone title so far came in the 2003–04 season, when the team won the OHL West Division, winning the Bumbacco Trophy, but were later eliminated in the first round of the playoffs.
+The Sarnia Sting have yet to win their first J. Ross Robertson Cup and first Memorial Cup.
+The 2022-23 season was the closest the team came to the OHL Championship, but lost in the Conference Finals to London Knights 4 games to 2.
+Their first division title came in the 2003–04 season, when the team won the OHL West Division, winning the Bumbacco Trophy, but were later eliminated in the first round of the playoffs.
 The Sarnia Sting won their second West Division title in 2016.
 They beat the Guelph Storm 7–1 to clinch the division.
 That was their first division title in 12 years.
 On March 19, 2016, the Sarnia Sting broke a franchise record from 2002–03 capturing 41 wins and 91 points to end the 2015–16 OHL season.